snesrev/zelda3/README.md

 ## Additional features

-Some features have been added that are not supported by the original game.
+A bunch of features have been added that are not supported by the original game.
+Some of them are:

+Support for pixel shaders.

+Support for enhanced aspect ratios of 16:9 or 16:10.

+Higher quality world map.

+Support for MSU audio tracks.

 Secondary item slot on button X (Hold X in inventory to select).

-Displays max rupees, bombs and arrows with yellow or orange color.

-Extends throwing bombs to four instead of two.

-Support for MSU audio tracks.

-Support for enhanced aspect ratios of 16:9 or 16:10.

 Switching current item with L/R keys.

-Reordering of inventory by pressing Y+Arrows.

-Higher quality map screen.

-Disable low health beep.

-Pick up items and destroy pots with Sword.

 ## Installing Python & libraries on Windows (required for asset extraction steps)
 1. Download [Python](https://www.python.org/ftp/python/3.10.7/python-3.10.7-amd64.exe) installer and install